helenmurugan/scrambled-tech/README.md

 * The Code Institute template provided the HTML used in the deployed project.
 * CSS was used to create an attractive background and center the terminal within the browser window.

-### Python Modules
+### Python Modules and Libraries
-* gspread - used as the API for interacting with Google Sheets.
+* gspread - external Python library used as the API for interacting with Google Sheets.
-* oauth - used to generate the credentials for the API.
+* oauth - external framework used to generate the credentials for the API.
-* os - provides operating system-dependent functionality.
+* os - built-in python module that provides operating system-dependent functionality.
 Used to clear the terminal.
-* random - used to shuffle lists of strings into a random order.
+* random - built-in python module used to generate pseudo-random variables.
+Used to shuffle lists of strings into a random order.
-* time - used to create a timer.
+* time - built-in python module used to create a timer.
-* threading - used to simultaneously run a timer whilst the game is being played.
+* threading - built-in python module used to simultaneously run a timer whilst the game is being played.
-* warnings - used to filter a warning.
+* warnings - built-in python module used to filter a warning associated with future syntax update.

 ### Technologies and Programs
 * [GitHub](https://github.com/) - cloud-based system used to host the site.
-* [Gitpod](https://gitpod.io/) -  version control and integrated development environment(IDE) used during development.
+* [Gitpod](https://gitpod.io/) -  version control and integrated development environment (IDE) used during development.
 * [Heroku](https://id.heroku.com/) - used to deploy the application.
 * [CI Python Linter](https://pep8ci.herokuapp.com/) - used to validate the Python code.
-* [Lucid Chart](https://lucidchart.com)- used to create the flowchart.
+* [Lucid Chart](https://lucidchart.com)- used to create the logic flowchart.

 ## Deployment
 ### Before deployment
-* Ensure all input methods included “\n” at the end of the string eg. Input(“Enter your name:\n”).
+* Ensure all input methods include “\n” at the end of the string eg. Input(“Enter your name:\n”).
 This ensures that the text will de displayed when deployed to the Heroku terminal.
 * Create a list of dependencies in the requirements.txt file by using the following command in the terminal ‘pip3 freeze > requirements.txt’.
 * Set up a Heroku account.